 So here’s what you’ll find:

 This site is market friendly.
 We believe in free enterprise.
 But we think a free enterprise system has to work for the benefit of everyone, not just a few.
-We’re interested in alternatives, but we’re not beholden to any preconceived ideas or party platform.
-We’re pragmatists with (we think) values that are shared by a lot of people.
-Let us hear from you.

 The sorriest economic statistic these days has to be this one: average household income for the lower four-fifths of the population has risen less than 15% in the last 40 years, while income at the top has soared.
 The next administration faces no greater economic challenge than boosting the fortunes of the poor and the vast middle class.